eperatis/eperatis/README.md

 ### Hi there 👋

 My name is Attila Eperjesi and I'm a mid level software engineer with a Bachelor's degree in Computer Science and Engineering and experience in JavaScript, TypeScript and Angular.
-Also, interested learning and do cool stuff in machine learning in my spare time.
+Also, interested learning  machine learning and do cool stuff in my spare time.

 <!--
 ---